top of page

 Insurance coverage for TMJ treatment is notoriously inconsistent.
 Your policy is unique, and coverage depends on several factors:

-Your deductible amount: With moderate to high deductibles, you might pay out-of-
+• Your deductible amount: With moderate to high deductibles, you might pay out-of-pocket initially but work toward your annual limit.

-TMJ-specific caps: Certain plans impose lifetime limits (like $1,500) specifically for TMJ
+• TMJ-specific caps: Certain plans impose lifetime limits (like $1,500) specifically for TMJ treatments.

 Getting Clarity on Your Coverage